The Coast Guard (film): Production

-Filming took place around Jeonju and Seoul, South Korea from June 18, 2002 to July 19, 2002.
-The actors playing the marines went through a mini-boot camp to help them get into the roles of South Korean marines, the director himself a veteran of the South Korean marine corps.
+Filming took place around Jeonju and Seoul, South Korea over a month from June 18, 2002 to July 19, 2002, mostly in chronological order.
+The actors playing the marines went through a week-long mini-boot camp to help them get acclimated to playing the roles of South Korean marines, the director himself a veteran of the South Korean marine corps.
 One day of filming was interrupted so the cast and crew could watch the 2002 FIFA World Cup quarterfinals between South Korea and Spain, held on June 22, 2002.

 Awards

 Wins

 38th Karlovy Vary International Film Festival 2003: